-The NHSC Pipeline Readiness Technical Assistance Initiative supports members of the NHSC Scholarship Program and Students to Service Loan Repayment Program by building their capacity to address the root causes contributing to health inequities.
-The initiative also works to build resiliency among NHSC pipeline participants by addressing common drivers of burnout and stress during routine practice and during a public health crisis.
+The NHSC Empowering Clinicians for Resiliency and Transformative Care Initiative supports members of the NHSC Scholarship Program and Students to Service Loan Repayment Program by building their capacity to address the root causes contributing to health inequities.
+The initiative also works to build resiliency among NHSC pathway participants by addressing common drivers of burnout and stress during routine practice and during a public health crisis.

-The NHSC Pipeline Readiness Technical Assistance Program also uses educational materials, case studies, and mentorships to prepare NHSC pipeline participants for the demands of working with underserved populations.
-Through this initiative, NHSC pipeline participants will have a better idea of what to expect when they begin working at their NHSC-approved sites and will have the skills to recognize when they need to pause and focus on their own emotional wellbeing so they can remain in a healthy space throughout their career.
+The NHSC Empowering Clinicians for Resiliency and Transformative Care Program also uses educational materials, case studies, and mentorships to prepare NHSC pathyway participants for the demands of working with underserved populations.
+Through this initiative, NHSC pathway participants will have a better idea of what to expect when they begin working at their NHSC-approved sites and will have the skills to recognize when they need to pause and focus on their own emotional wellbeing so they can remain in a healthy space throughout their career.

 “Working with underserved populations is both difficult and rewarding.
 Many patients receiving care at NHSC-approved sites have low incomes, are uninsured or underinsured, and have extremely complex healthcare needs.
 Many of their needs cannot be addressed in a single clinic visit and require a holistic approach.
 When clinicians are prepared to address their patients’ complete needs, and when they work in a supportive environment, this work can be extremely rewarding and has led to many clinicians choosing to stay at their service sites long after they’ve met their obligation,” said Pears Kelly.
 “We are thrilled to partner with Abt in this important work and look forward to supporting both clinicians, as they do the vital work of caring for the nation’s underserved patients and communities, as we endeavor to address and put an end to health disparities at their root.”